iris8721/steam-library-tierlist/README.md

 - Add, rename, recolor (RGB picker), reorder, and delete tiers.
 - Import custom entries with your own image, title, and playtime for games not in the library.
-- Game cards show capsule art, playtime, a Steam store link, and a tilt effect on hover.
+- Game cards show capsule art, playtime, a Steam store link, and lift slightly on hover.
-- Export the tier list to PNG via `html2canvas` — renders an off-screen clone with theme CSS variables inlined so the image matches the page.
+- Export the tier list to PNG via `html2canvas` — renders an off-screen clone with theme CSS variables inlined so colors match the page.
 - `?steamid=` query param auto-loads a library on page load.
-- `/healthz` endpoint and hardened response headers (`hooks.server.ts`) for deployment.
+- `/healthz` endpoint, hardened response headers (`hooks.server.ts`), a Content Security Policy, and a per-IP rate limit on the API proxy for deployment.

 ## Setup